 After initial recognition, these are measured at amortised cost using the effective interest method.
 Discounting is omitted where the effect of discounting is immaterial.
-The Company's cash and cash equivalents and trade and most other receivables fall into this category of financial instrument.
+The Company's cash and cash equivalents and other receivables fall into this category of financial instrument.